simonmichael/hledger_site/src/install.md

   cabal install hledger-1.26 hledger-ui-1.26 hledger-web-1.26
 </div>

-Your `cabal --version` should be modern (at least 3.2) for best results.
 On Windows, omit hledger-ui from this command (unless you are in [WSL]).

 #### Build with nix